Eximprod/Eximprod-Engineering/general/Software_Developer_JD_EN.md

   </tbody>
 </table>

-# Job Description:
+# Job Description
 We are seeking a skilled and motivated Software Developer to join our dynamic team.
 As a Software Developer, you will play a vital role in designing, developing, and maintaining software applications that meet the needs of our organization.
 You will collaborate with cross-functional teams, including product managers, designers, and other developers, to deliver high-quality software solutions.

-# Responsibilities:
+# Responsibilities
 1. Participate in the entire software development life cycle, including requirements gathering, design, implementation, testing, and deployment
 2. Collaborate with cross-functional teams to define software specifications and provide input on technical feasibility and implementation strategies
 3. Write clean, efficient, and maintainable code using best practices and coding standards